 A top goal for warehouse managers is to run an effective operation in which productivity is high and goods flow efficiently throughout the supply chain.
 However, as markets continue to shift, demand skyrockets, and the supply chain evolves, it can be difficult for fulfillment centers to keep up and meet consumer needs while focusing on streamlining processes.
 Finding the right methods and eliminating those that are hindering productivity can be a headache for logistics coordinators.

-Lean warehousing principles are aimed at addressing inefficiencies like these throughout the supply chain using a methodological approach to warehouse inventory management.
-The aim of lean warehousing principles is to keep the supply chain as flexible and responsive to demand as possible.
-The result is higher efficiency and productivity that lowers operating costs and saves you money.
+Lean warehousing principles involve a warehouse management approach that eliminates any process that creates bottlenecks or does not provide value.
+The goal of lean warehousing is to keep the supply chain as flexible and responsive to demand as possible.
+The result is higher efficiency and productivity that lowers operating costs for businesses across the board.

 Defining Lean Warehousing Principles for Your Business

 Implementing lean strategies can help eliminate waste without impacting productivity.
 One way to implement lean principles into warehouses is with the five-step 5S organization method, which can be applied to nearly any facility:

 - Sort: The first step to creating a lean warehouse involves sorting through all processes, inventory, and equipment to determine what is essential and what can be removed.
 By taking high level inventory of the warehouse’s operations, businesses can break them down and reduce the steps in these tasks to the absolute minimum needed, allowing for employees to operate more efficiently.
 Additionally, consolidation of inventory and equipment will help maximize warehouse space.